Brian Mitchell is Labor's Member for Lyons, in Tasmania.

 As someone who lives, works and raises a family in Lyons, Brian is deeply invested in making regional Tasmania as good as it can be.

 Brian is a down-to-earth character – his first job was as a teenage restaurant manager flipping burgers at Hungry Jacks – and he retains a sharp wit and discerning eye forged working as a print journalist.

-Since being elected in 2016 and his re-election in 2019, Brian has passionately sought to 'Rebuild our Regions' by advocating for services for regional Tasmania.
-Brian has seen first hand how regional communities are hollowed out when government services and businesses leave towns.
+Since being elected in 2016, Brian has passionately sought to 'Rebuild our Regions' by advocating for services for regional Tasmania.
+Brian has seen first-hand how regional communities are hollowed out when government services and businesses leave towns.
 Brian is working hard to reverse the trend and get services and staff back into our regional centres.